The Gallatin Conservation District office is open to the public. Our core office hours are 9 AM – 3 PM, Monday – Friday.

-Due to the Statewide Mask Mandate, we will need to require anyone entering our offices to please wear a mask.
-We are also still following the CDC’s recommendations and practicing appropriate social distancing.
-You may stop in to the office, but please continue to utilize phone calls and/or email as much as possible.
+Due to the Gallatin County Mask Mandate, masks will be required to enter the office.
+We are also following the CDC’s recommendations and practicing appropriate social distancing.
+You may stop into the office, but please continue to utilize phone calls and/or email as much as possible.

 Please send any 310 correspondence to Becky Clements (District Administrator) at email@example.com.
 Sarah Bowman (Natural Resource Specialist) can be reached at firstname.lastname@example.org.
 Phone: 406-282-4350.

 Any person, agency, contractor, or firm that is proposing a project that may alter or modify the beds or banks of a perennial stream, river, or spring, must first obtain a 310 permit.
 If you are planning to work in or near a stream, you must get a 310 permit first.
 It’s Free.
 It’s the Law.

 Gallatin CD offers a variety of technical, financial assistance, and community programs for landowners across Gallatin County.
 We can help you create beneficial pollinator habitat, order seedlings for conservation plantings, test your private drinking wells and more!

 This well organized, balanced, and educational program brings together range professionals and interested students to learn in the great outdoors.
 Evening programs and activities allow campers an opportunity to meet new friends and develop lasting friendships.
 Scholarships may be available…

 Attached is GCD’s April board meeting agenda.
 The meeting will take place Thursday, April 15th, 2021 at 4pm.
 120 S. 5th Street, Suite B102, in Manhattan.
 April 2021 Agenda- POSTED Zoom is also available: Zoom- April Meeting Meeting ID: 857 7241…